raul-santovena/gandalf/README.md

 The installation will also include the dataset located in `gandalf/train/data/sample`, so that you can carry out a verification test easily.
 For instance:
 ```
-train_cli --survey sample --epochs 5 -vv
+train_cli --epochs 5 -vv
 test_cli <generated_model_id> --tsne_comparison
 ```

 Note that the sample dataset it just for testing purposes.

 You also can work with GANDALF without the need of the packaging process.
 Use [requirements.txt](requirements.txt) to install all the dependencies with `pip`.
 You can work with `train_cli` and `test_cli` also as scripts.
-This has been tested using python 3.7.

 ```
 pip install -r requirements.txt
 ```

 ```
-python gandalf/train/train_cli.py --survey sample --epochs 5 -vv
+python gandalf/train/train_cli.py --epochs 5 -vv
 python gandalf/train/test_cli.py <generated_model_id> --tsne_comparison
 ```

+NOTE: This has been tested using python 3.7.

 ## More detail
 To see in more depth how each of them works, consult the README of each module: